Best Health Insurance Options for Military Members, Veterans, and Families in 2026

 Along with copayments and deductibles, several other factors will influence the level of your premiums:

-• Age: Older people can pay three times higher premiums than younger policyholders.
+• Age: Older people can pay premiums three times higher than those of younger policyholders.

-• State: Premiums vary some from state to state and sometimes by ZIP code.
+• State: Premiums vary somewhat from state to state and sometimes by ZIP code.

-• Plan type: PPOs usually cost more than HMOs, for example.
+• Plan type: PPOs usually cost more than HMOs.
 Marketplace plans are assigned levels corresponding to performance — Platinum, Gold, Silver, Bronze (and Catastrophic).

 People on the plan: A family plan, naturally, costs more than an individual or couple plan.